ademisler/toolary.github.io/docs/PRIVACY_POLICY.md

 - **Language Detection**: Your browser language is automatically detected
 - **Button Interaction**: "Buy Me a Coffee" button redirects to https://buymeacoffee.com/ademisler
 - **No Data Collection**: Toast interactions are not tracked or stored

+### Onboarding System
+Toolary includes an interactive onboarding system for new users:

+- **Completion Status**: Whether you've completed the onboarding tour is stored locally
+- **No Personal Data**: The onboarding system only tracks completion status, not personal information
+- **User Control**: You can restart the onboarding tour anytime through the settings
+- **Local Storage**: Onboarding data stays on your device and is never transmitted

 ## Permissions Explained